 That day when I was back from LA in November, I met a stylish lady at Detroit airport.
 We chatted and connected.
 Her name is Vaiva and she is the co-founder of Zensations Magazine based in California.
 Later she asked me to write about my life and she would love to feature it on her magazine.
 Now the story is featured on the newest issue and you can download for free here to read.
 You also can read below just for your convenience. 😉

 Dream it.
 Plan it and make it happen

 Hello, my name is Grace Liang.
 Let’s make my life long story short, first.
 I am a 43-year-old woman who was born and raised in China.
 I struggled with poverty and family abuse for many years.
 I moved to America for love in 2007.
 I married the most amazing man who give me two stepkids and two granddaughters.
 After 10 years of being happily married, I lost my husband to cancer in early 2017.
 Don’t cry for me, his life is living on with mine.
 I am living my life to the fullest every day as much as I can.
+I am loving life as much as I physically can which is why I have been looking at mind tricks to slow down time!
+It will always be my ambition to make the most of the life I have been given.
 I believe in the quote “Infuse your life with action.
 Don’t wait for it to happen.
 Make it happen.
 Make your own future.”
 I am currently a full-time life style blogger based in Troy, Michigan and my blog is called Color and Grace.

 Ok, below is the super long version of my life.
 It is a journey of awakening and self-empowering.

 I grew up in northeast China.
 My hometown is about midway between the borders with the then USSR and North Korea.
 That means I got the terrible combination of Russian winters and DPRK fashion!
 This part of China is peppered with blue collar factory cities and rural villages.
 I lived in both as a child.